Sadek-1801/task-manager-finished/README.md

 ## Overview

 Task Manager is a full-stack web application designed to manage tasks efficiently.
 It includes an authentication system with two user roles (Admin and User), a task management board, and functionalities for assigning, viewing, and updating tasks.
+(This was a challenge project and I have completed this one within 30 hours).
+Play with the admin and user.
+Best of Luck.

 ## Key Features